1976 AMPEG SVT

 For photos, click on the links below:

 1976 was a major transition year for the SVT's appearance.
-The silkscreened "blackline" graphics transitioned to black graphics with rounded corners.
+During the year, the silkscreened "blackline" graphics transitioned to black graphics with rounded corners.
 The plastic rocker switches transitioned from black to white.
 The metal power switches transitioned to a white plastic rectangular power switch and the small round red power light changed to a rectangular power light.

-Other SVT characteristics: Two channels, small black D shaft knobs with silver tops, silver grille cloth with plastic badge logo, preamp mounted underneath box top, Magnavox manufacturing, non exposed fan, fuse, three prong power cord and outlet, four metal cord wraps, black painted chassis, (3) black transformers: power, filament and output, 6550 power tubes, circuit boards, capacitors, vinyl handles, vinyl covering over black painted wooden box, tube chart sticker, manila envelope containing schematic, chrome sheet metal plate mounted to inside bottom of box, six rubber feet, eight chassis connector bolts bolts, 8x10 inch speakers, "tilt back" speaker cabinet with "towel bar" handle,
+Other SVT characteristics: Two channels, small black D shaft knobs with silver tops, silver grille cloth with plastic badge logo, preamp mounted underneath box top, Magnavox manufacturing, non exposed fan, fuse, three prong power cord and outlet, four metal cord wraps, black painted chassis, (3) black transformers: power, filament and output, 6550 power tubes, circuit boards, capacitors, vinyl handles, vinyl covering over black painted wooden box, tube chart sticker, manila envelope containing schematic, chrome sheet metal plate mounted to inside bottom of box, six rubber feet, eight chassis connector bolts bolts, "tilt back" speaker cabinet with "towel bar" handle and 8x10 inch speakers,

 1976 SVT serial numbers were located on a sticker inside the box, on the back panel left or right side and on the back plate of the speaker cabinet.
 Ampeg serial number dating is undocumented and very difficult.
 Some examples of 1976 SVT serial numbers are 7476x and 12737x.
 For more precise dating cross reference the serial number with the amplifier's transformer, potentiometer, capacitor and speaker codes.